-As the pandemic continues to have ripple effects on the labor market, banks and credit unions have been forced to upskill, reskill, and redeploy talent – requiring training on new skills (upskilling) or for new jobs (reskilling) while moving employees from surplus to shortage areas (redeploying).
-At the same time, payrolls keep going up.
-In November 2022, it was reported that hourly rates rose over 5% year-over-year, leaving financial institutions asking themselves, “How do I do more with less?”
-Today’s market predictions are hard to make, and it’s time to hope for the best but prepare for the worst: fewer employees to deliver on heightened consumer expectations.
+As the COVID-19 pandemic shrinks the labor market by the millions, banks and credit unions have been forced to upskill, reskill, and redeploy talent – requiring training on new skills (upskilling) or for new jobs (reskilling) while moving employees from surplus to shortage areas (redeploying).
+But what if you could do more with less?
+While no one can predict the future, it doesn’t seem the labor market is bouncing back as quickly as economists would hope – meaning it’s time to hope for the best but prepare for the worst: fewer employees to deliver on heightened expectations.

-In a previous Jack Henry™ blog post, 4 Tips for Bank and Credit Union Process Improvement, we mentioned that banks and credit unions are losing time and money to manual processes.
-It’s estimated that companies lose 20 ‒ 30% of their revenue to inefficiencies every year – and a lot of that is laid at the feet of difficult-to-use systems.
-Over 80% of business leaders say process issues come up because they have different internal systems that don’t talk to each other, and 83% of working professionals say their organizations have two or more redundant applications for the same function.
+In a previous blog post, 4 Tips for Bank & Credit Union Process Improvement, we mentioned that banks and credit unions are losing time and money to manual processes.
+It’s estimated that companies lose 20-30% of their revenue to inefficiencies every year – and a lot of that is laid at the feet of difficult-to-use systems.
+Over 80% of business leaders say process issues come up because they have different internal systems that don’t talk to each other; and 83% of working professionals say their organizations have two or more redundant applications for the same function.

 Through business process automation in the banking industry, you can reduce or eliminate labor-intensive processes.
-To help you get started, we’ve put together seven tips for your financial institution.
+To help you get started, we’ve put together seven tips for automating your business processes in the banking industry.

 Business process management (BPM) is the definition, improvement, and management of an organization’s end-to-end business process – achieving three outcomes:

 What’s next?
-Consider a consulting service that offers a variety of engagement offerings to implement automation, assist with planning, design, re-engineering, and optimize your processes.
+Consider a consulting service that offers a variety of engagement offerings to implement automation; assist with planning, design, and re-engineering of banking processes; and optimize your processes.

 Without open third-party partners, banks and credit unions find their potential for transformation held hostage by challenging integration environments.
 Despite the quality and reach of their solutions, no single technology partner can meet all the needs of every bank and credit union alone – especially in the face of quickly shifting needs and expectations.
 That’s why it’s critical that you have the option to connect with and embed technology of your choosing quickly and easily, on your own terms and timeline.